 Warm Gas Cleanup

-The production of clean synthesis gas (syngas)—free of contaminants such as particulates, sulfur, ammonia, chlorides, mercury and other trace metals, and possibly carbon dioxide—is crucial to final product quality, to protecting downstream units such as gas turbines, catalytic reactors, and fuel cells, and to ensuring low environmental emission levels.
+The production of clean synthesis gas (syngas)—free of contaminants such as particulates, sulphur, ammonia, chlorides, mercury and other trace metals, and possibly carbon dioxide—is crucial to final product quality, to protecting downstream units such as gas turbines, catalytic reactors, and fuel cells, and to ensuring low environmental emission levels.
 Therefore, gas cleanup steps are indispensable, but do have a sizeable impact on plant economics.
 Although raw syngas leaving the gasifier is at high temperature, conventional gas cleaning is typically carried out at low temperature by scrubbing the syngas using chemical or physical solvents (these require cooling the gas to typically below 100°F).
 The cooling equipment required, and the need to reheat the syngas before making use of it in a combustion turbine or synthesis reactor, result in economic and thermodynamic penalties that decrease the efficiency of a gasification plant.

 Preliminary efforts of the so-called "hot gas" cleanup focused on a maximum operating temperature of about 1000°F so that the alkalis in the hot syngas could be condensed out on the particulates so as not to cause corrosion problems with downstream equipment.
-WGCU technology tends to remove a significant portion of trace metal contaminants such as mercury along with the major gas contaminants (sulfur, etc.) found in syngas.
+WGCU technology tends to remove a significant portion of trace metal contaminants such as mercury along with the major gas contaminants (sulphur, etc.) found in syngas.
 In conventional syngas cleanup systems operated at low temperatures, activated carbon is used for complete removal of trace species, but at the elevated temperatures of the WGCU conventional activated carbon cannot be utilized.
-Accordingly, an alternative sorbents are required.
+Accordingly, alternative sorbents are required.
 Palladium-based sorbents are among the most promising candidates for the high-temperature, one-step capture or polishing to extremely low levels of trace elements from coal-derived fuel gases.

 d.
 Production of hydrogen from the purified producer gas through absorption